johndohoneyjr/AWS-MongoDB-Kubernetes-Operator-Demo/README.md

 ### Demo Process:
   - Make sure your AWS Key and secret are in your ~/.aws/credentials -- git clone this directory, then cd into it, then...

-  -- https://github.com/mongodb/mongodb-enterprise-kubernetes You will use this to load the CRDs and Operator
+  -- git clone https://github.com/mongodb/mongodb-enterprise-kubernetes You will use this to load the CRDs and Operator
   - The shell scripts are sequentially prefixed, runs this in prefix - sequential order.
   - Be sure to get all external IP's -- you need to Whitelist all of them in order for this to work without hiccups.
 This is done at the Organization | Access | API Keys level
   - 04-deploy-standalone.sh shoould be run a command at a time.